Tuesday, April 18, 2023

 There were significant design challenges with this house: while it appears as if it is symmetrical, it isn't actually symmetrical and making it appear symmetrical and balanced took some very tricky fandagling with measurements and layout.
 But, I think I managed with my design while adding significant architectural interest to the design and giving the house a much more welcoming personality:

-Shane, the amazing contractor, and Rulon Barlow, his immensely talented framer, knocked this out in a couple days while we were on vacation for Spring break.
+Shane, my contractor, and Rulon Barlow, his immensely talented framer, knocked this out in a couple days while we were on vacation for Spring break (see pictures before).
 You can imagine the excitement as we drove up to our house a couple days ago and saw the significant change that took place while we were away.
 They made difficult decisions on layout choices to give the house a more symmetrical appearance, despite the difficulties I mentioned above without even interrupting my vacation.
 While their solutions differed from mine, I feel like they did an excellent job problem-solving the design problems.
 They are awesome!

 Shane extended the depth of the porch gable to better match my design plans this week.
 Much better!